 Who: Come one, come all!
 What: Portland Business Alliance events are among the highest-quality networking and professional development gatherings in the Portland region.
 Each month a different member hosts Business After Hours.
 These evening events offer attendees the opportunity to create new business relationships by networking in a relaxed setting that offers delicious appetizers, door prizes, […]

 Millennials are now fully integrated into society as adults and the culture has come to a better understanding of what makes the tech-savvy, diverse generation tick.
 We’re only just beginning to learn about Generation Z – the oldest of which is joining the workforce this year.
 Early research reports are helping to paint a picture […]

 What was the best campaign you saw in 2017?
 Pat McCormick (PM) – Big brands and companies can afford amazing, creative campaigns.
 I’m always impressed by the small brands that remain true to themselves and prevail against the big guys.
-My favorite local example this year is Old Town Brewing’s defense of its trademarked logo […]
+My favorite local example from 2017 was Old Town Brewing’s defense of its trademarked logo – […]

 ISFJ.
 ENFP.
 ISTP.
 ESTJ.
 These may sound like acronyms for a secret club but actually they are personality types for the Myers-Briggs Type Indicator personality test.
 You may have seen some buzz as of late regarding the Myers-Briggs personality types and how less than one percent of the population is identifying as an INFJ.
 As […]